Carmelite Chambers is one of the largest and longest established

 on the 1 Chancery Lane website.
 There is now also a blog

-The blog provides an up to date commentary on all legal aspects of personal injury and clinical negligence case law
+provides an up to date commentary on all legal aspects of personal injury and clinical negligence case law

 and has frequent (and lively) posts from quite a few contributing barristers.